sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    :func:`.synthesize_trials` to generate trial sequences.

    The `design` argument lists all of the factors in the experiment design.
+This factors in the design can be either discrete :class:`.Factor` that contains discrete levels or :class:`.ContinuousFactor` that samples at runtime.
 When a sequence of trials is generated for the experiment, each trial will have one level from each factor in `design`.

    Different trial sequences generated from the experiment will have different combinations of levels in different orders.
 The factors in `crossing` supply an initial constraint, which is that every combination of levels in the crossing should appear once (within a sequence of trials that is determined the crossing size).
+Since only Discrete :class:`.Factor` can have finite number of levels, only discrete factors are allowed in `crossing`.
 When derived factors are included in a crossing, they effectively impose additional contraints, since each derived level is compatble with only certain levels of other factors.
 Finally, the `constraints`